hoangthangta/Wikidata2Text/README.md

 Wikidata2Text (Wikidata statements to Text - WS2T) is a sub-task of Data2Text.
 This task is to translate Wikidata claims or statements, organized as a set of triples or quadruples to Wikipedia sentences.

-Our paper are currently under review at http://www.semantic-web-journal.net.
-Please check the guideline to follow when we publish our paper.
+Our paper are currently under review at http://www.semantic-web-journal.net under the name "Mapping Process for the Task: Wikidata Statements to Text as Wikipedia Sentences".
 The code is mainly about the data mapping process.

 # Data
 We have two folders for the data: